RespiraWorks/Ventilator/ventilator-design/design-rationales.md

     * Venturi's are nice because they are cheap and yet can provide reliable flow measurements.
 See [this ticket](https://github.com/RespiraWorks/SystemDesign/issues/9) for info about evaluating the venturi's.
     * Currently we are using the difference between the two flow measurements (one for inhale and one for exhale) to determine the tidal volume delivered to the patient.
 We are still evaluating how to do this - see [this ticket](https://github.com/RespiraWorks/SystemDesign/issues/57) for more information.
     * Another open questions is manufacturing of the venturis - currently the goal is to design a venturi that can be injection molded.
+    * For more informatni about the venturi design, see https://github.com/RespiraWorks/SystemDesign/tree/master/research-development/project-venturi

 * **Patient Pressure sensors**
     * Needs to be reliable, handle many cycles, and meet the required ranges and accuracies of the requirements (#todo flesh this out more).